 6. Beach Bonfire

 If you’re already planning on attending some great 4th of July day parties, you can opt for hosting a beach bonfire in the evening.
 Invite your family and friends to join you at the beach in for a night of bonfire fun, fireworks, s’mores, and games.
-You don’t need many decorations for this idea; however, you should supply guests with throw blankets and outdoor pillows to make them feel right at home.
+You don’t need lots of home decor for this idea; however, you should supply guests with throw blankets and outdoor pillows to make them feel right at home.
 In addition to s’mores, you can make dessert boxes that include star-shaped cookies, mini-pies, and other delicious treats.

 7. Independence Day Block Party

 Plan ahead with all your neighbors and throw the ultimate 4th of July Block party.
-Include plenty of carnival themed games, booths, and activities to keep the kids entertained all day long.
+Include plenty of carnival-themed games, selfie frames, and activities to keep the kids entertained all day long.
 Provide drinks and appetizers for the adults before the BBQ and announce a red, white, and blue dress code on the invitations.
 It’s sure to be a fun day spent getting to know your neighbors.

 8. Red, White and Brew Party

 What goes together better than fireworks, BBQ and great tasting beer?
 If that should like your kind of fourth of July party, stock up on plenty of brews and themed decorations and invite all your friends to bring their own favorites.
-The menu might feature foods like beer battered onion rings, ale-braised pork, or beer and cheddar dips.
-Check out our resource on beer tasting parties for additional ideas.
+The menu might feature foods like beer-battered onion rings, ale-braised pork, or beer and cheddar dips.
+Whether you want to spruce up your bar area or customize a gift for a friend, you can’t go wrong with personalized beer steins.
+A custom beer glass is the perfect gift for all kinds of beer lovers.

 9. Colors of Summer Firework Party

 This party theme works perfect for kids and adults alike.
 Ask all attendees to dress up in their brightest summer colors and hang up plenty of twinkling lights bright tablecloths.
 Your party will look picture perfect– especially once the fireworks come out.
-Include all your favorite, brightly colored foods and drinks and celebrate the 4th of July with all your loved ones.
+Include all your favorite, brightly colored foods and drinks, and celebrate the 4th of July with all your loved ones.
+Curate your 4th of July memories into photo books and showcase a series of your most cherished images.

 10. Founding Fathers and Frankfurts BBQ

-If you’re in the mood for more of a silly theme, consider a founding fathers and frankfurts 4th of July party.
-The simplified menu, full of hot dogs sides, makes this a favorite for parents, and the improvised historical skits and time piece costumes are sure to be fun for the kids.
-Don’t be afraid to have a little fun preparing for this light hearted party.
+If you’re in the mood for more of a silly theme, consider a founding fathers and frankfurts 4th of July party served on decorative plates.
+The simplified menu, full of hot dogs sides, makes this a favorite for parents, and the improvised historical skits and time-piece costumes are sure to be fun for the kids.
+Don’t be afraid to have a little fun preparing for this light-hearted party.

 11. String Light Celebration

-String lights make a great preview for the fireworks to come, and they help keep your party well lit as the sun goes down.
-Hang up plenty of lights in your backyard or outdoor space and being in lots of cozy seating areas and delicious drinks.
+String lights make a great preview for the fireworks to come, and they help keep your party well-lit as the sun goes down.
+Hang up plenty of lights in your backyard or outdoor space and bring in lots of cozy seating areas and delicious drinks.
 The menu can be anything you want so make sure you feature all of your summer favorites.
+Then, kick back and relax on festive blankets to watch the fireworks light up the night.

-If you know plenty of kids with be on your fourth of July guest list, consider throwing a sparklers and sprinkles party.
-The menu should include plenty of sprinkle covered sweet things like cupcakes, cake, and cookies, which goes great with a small lemonade stand.
+If you know plenty of kids on your fourth of July guest list, consider throwing a sparklers and sprinkles party.
+The menu should include plenty of sprinkle-covered sweet things like cupcakes, cake, and cookies, which goes great with a small lemonade stand.
 And once a little safety lesson is out of the way, the kids are sure to love celebrating with the sparklers after sundown.
+You can even make playtime a blast with our personalized kids gifts.

 Looking for decor specifics for your 4th of July party ideas?
-If so, we’ve collected some of our favorite, but still simple, party decorations for you below:
+If so, we’ve collected some of our favorite, but still simple, party decorations for you below.
+Whether you’re hosting a BBQ or just celebrating with a few friends and family, these festive red, white, and blue decorations bring the stars and stripes to your 4th of July celebration without breaking the bank.
+Plus, some of these personalized home decor you can use all year.

 - Tablecloths and Table Runners